-SPECIAL CONDITION 20.
-The Permittee may collect data in support of developing site-specific effluent limitations for ammonia nitrogen.
+SPECIAL CONDITION 19: The Permittee may collect data in support of developing site-specific effluent limitations for ammonia nitrogen.
 Instream monitoring for pH and temperature would be required.
 Samples should be taken downstream at a point representative of substantial mixing with the receiving stream below the surface.
 A monitoring plan must be submitted to the Agency for approval which indicates the location, sample frequency, and the duration of the monitoring program.
 Should the instream monitoring data indicate that less stringent ammonia nitrogen effluent limitations are protective of the receiving stream, this Permit may be modified to include alternate ammonia nitrogen effluent limitations designed to prevent exceedances of the ammonia nitrogen water quality standards.
+The monitoring plan was submitted to the Agency on April 25, 2017.